 - As of February 21, 2021, at 11:59 p.m.
-ET, air travellers, unless exempted, will be required to take a COVID-19 molecular test on arrival in Canada, while at the airport, later during their mandatory quarantine period in either a designated quarantine facility or at a suitable place of quarantine.
+ET, international air travellers, unless exempted, are required to take a COVID-19 molecular test on arrival in Canada at the airport.
+Travellers are also required to book and pay for a 3-night hotel stopover before arriving in Canada at a government-authorized hotel.
+Travellers must stay at the government-authorized hotel while they await the arrival test results.Travellers will be required to do another test later during their mandatory quarantine period in either a designated quarantine facility or at a suitable place of quarantine.
 Before leaving the airport, travellers will be provided with a COVID-19 test kit or instructions for taking their test later during their mandatory 14-day quarantine period.
 Learn more on our testing information webpage and on the federal government’s webpage for authorized hotels.

-- The Government of Canada has announced new travel restrictions, including a suspension of flights to Mexico and the Caribbean from January 31, 2021 to April 30, 2021.
-New testing and quarantine requirements are also being put in place.
+- The Government of Canada has announced travel restrictions, including a suspension of direct flights from India and Pakistan until June 21, 2021.

 - Dr. Edward Wasser joins Toronto Pearson as Chief Medical Officer.
 The guidance and advice of the Chief Medical Officer is critical to ensuring we are providing science-based solutions for the health and safety of our employees and passengers.
 Learn more about Dr. Edward Wasser.